fabiolnh/rabbitmq/README.md

   2) high requirement in IO
   3) when we have millions of messages in a queue, for any reason, there is the posibility to free memory and send specific messages in the diskOBS:

+- Reliability (Confiability):
+  1) Consumer Acknowledgment: the consumer says: "I received!"
+    1) Basic Ack: the consumer says "ack", everything is ok, I received.
+    2) Basic Reject: the consumer reject, throws an exception, or whatever.
+It sends the message back to the queue
+    3) Basic Nack: the same as the reject, but it can reject more than one message at the same time
+  3) Publisher Confirm: everytime that the publisher sends a message, we have sure that it arrived at the exchange. the message has an id (the publisher gives the id, it is an integer.).
+If it did not arrive at the exchange, the exchange sends a nack to the publisher
+  4) Queues and Messages durable: can persists in disk (it bocomes a little bit slow)

 OBS:
 - Once the message is consumed by one consumer, the other consumer will not get it anymore, even if both are consuming the same queue
 - Simulator: http://tryrabbitmq.com/